-This section sets out a methodology that can be used to assess whether an EED building measure (i.e. costallocation/sub-metering or frequent consumption based billing/billing information12) is technically feasible and economically viable for a given building.
+This section sets out a methodology that can be used to assess whether an EED building measure (i.e. cost-allocation/sub-metering or frequent consumption based billing/billing information14) is technically feasible and economically viable for a given building.
 The method of calculation is aligned to standard practice, using net present value to adjust for differences over time.
 A positive result - cost effectiveness, economic viability - is given where the net present value of one-off and annual costs is no higher than the net present value of annual benefits.

 To avoid complexity, only benefits and costs flowing directly from action on the building are considered.
-It is assumed that wider impacts, on the environment and on markets, will be factored into local energy prices.
+It is assumed that some wider impacts, on the environment and on markets, will be factored into local energy prices.
+Additional direct savings benefits are expected from improved automation, from building audits and other measures.
+Indirect benefits, also not taken into account, include the potentially massive cost of allowing unnecessary heating and cooling to accelerate climate change.
+Risk of additional costs such as mould formation through inadequate ventilation or infrequently used hot water allowing legionella to develop are seen as a topic for improved building management rather than as a necessary consequence of the EED measures on metering.

 Where the procedure recommended here for the assessment of a building yields a positive result, the implication is that the measure is cost-effective for the building, and therefore action should be taken in respect of that building to comply with the EED.
-The positive result does not necessarily mean that the measure will be costeffective for all stakeholders - owners, landlords, tenants etc. - so that economic incentives may need reallocation (see Section 8).
+The positive result does not necessarily mean that the measure will be cost-effective for all stakeholders - owners, landlords, tenants etc. - so that economic incentives may need reallocation (see Section 8).